qhpzsefhy/pia/docs/index.md

 In the following video, I show a live recording of an example usage of PIA.
 Starting from scratch, I successively ask for a continuation of the first proposal, then edit the middle section twice with different note densities before asking for another ending.

 {% include youtube.html id='YKCzU8UYsRU' %}

-### What kind of A.I. model is this?
-We are currently writing a scientific paper on the model itself.
-Our main focus was to make the model as responsive as possible while maintaining high generation capabilities.
-The code and the model will be released.

-### How to contribute?
-Any feedback is more than welcome!
-From explaining how you worked with PIA, sharing your creations to proposing improvement suggestions.
-Please visit the dedicated [Github Discussions](https://github.com/Ghadjeres/piano-inpainting-application/discussions).

-### Disclaimer
-This is an alpha version.
-This is a research project, not an official product.
-Expect some issues.
-Please save your important work before experimenting with PIA.
-No personnal data will be collected.
-This version of the plugin will cease functioning by the 1st of April 2021.

-> [Gaëtan Hadjeres](https://scholar.google.com/citations?user=wfZF3E0AAAAJ&hl=en), Sony CSL Paris, Feb.
-2021.
->
-> Many thanks to [Adrien Laversanne-Finot](https://scholar.google.com/citations?user=kWScejIAAAAJ&hl=fr) for his important contributions to this project.